draeder/millimeter/README.md

 1. Clone this repo
 2. `> npm install`
 3. `> npm start`
-4. Browse to http://localhost:30210/gun in Millimeter and another browser, click on the link and start typing.
+4. Browse to http://localhost:30210/gun in Millimeter and another browser and start typing.
 Millimeter is relaying the data between itself and the other browser!

 ## Much TODO
 - Add a bittorrent-tracker server